 A (Very) Brief History Of The Tudor Black Bay 36

-The Tudor Black Bay collection made its debut in 2012 with two distinct lines.
-The heritage-inspired, dive watch Ref 79230 that has become a best-seller for Tudor.
-And the modern and refined Ref M795XX series.
-The latter debuted with a 41mm case, but Tudor has since added 32mm and 36mm options.
+The Tudor Black Bay collection made its debut in 2012.
+The now familiar, heritage-inspired, dive watch Ref 79220 has become a best-seller for Tudor.
+Four years later the modern and refined Ref M795XX series joined the party.
+The Ref 79550 debuted with a 36mm case, but Tudor has since added 32mm and 41mm options.
 The sub-collection has proven a solid performer for the brand.
 But it’s tough to compete when your sibling is one of the most popular models on the planet in its category.

 As the name suggests, the Heritage Black Bay draws heavy inspiration from Tudor’s past.
 The brand has a pretty rich history when it comes to making functional tool watches.
 With the focus being on quality and affordability.
 The Black Bay 36 meanwhile – and its smaller and larger counterparts – takes a more modern approach.

 There’s no obvious tie-in to Tudor’s history here, other than a few minor touches.
 Such as the snowflake hands.
 Taken from the Tudor watches created for the French National Navy in the 1970s.
 As well as the oversized winding crown, a key feature of the Black Bay collection, from the Ref 7924.
 That model, better known as the Big Crown, also serves as the inspiration for the Black Bay 58.